yanchuanbing/coinstore-openapi.github.io/source/en/index.html.md

 - X-CS-EXPIRES： Timestamp when you issued the request.
 For example: 1629291143107.
 - X-CS-SIGN: A string calculated from the signature, which is used to ensure that the signature is valid and not tampered with.

-> Note: X-CS-APIKEY, X-CS-EXPIRES and X-CS-SIGN are all in the request header, and 'Content-Type':'application/json’ needs to be set.
+**Note: X-CS-APIKEY, X-CS-EXPIRES and X-CS-SIGN are all in the request header, and 'Content-Type':'application/json' needs to be set.**

 ## <span id="a3"> Return Format </span>